awsdocs/amazon-lex-developer-guide/doc_source/twilio-bot-association.md

       You send messages to this number and engage in SMS interaction with the Amazon Lex bot from your mobile phone\.

-   1. Verify that your mobile phone is whitelisted as **Verified Caller ID**\.
+   1. Verify that your mobile phone is listed as **Verified Caller ID**\.

-      If it isn't, follow instructions on the Twilio console to whitelist the mobile phone that you plan to use for testing\.
+      If it isn't, follow instructions on the Twilio console to enable the mobile phone that you plan to use for testing\.

       Now you can use your mobile phone to send messages to the Twilio SMS endpoint, which is mapped to the Amazon Lex bot\.